jimbobbennett/StarWarsCopilot/5-mcp/README.md

     ![Listing the tools](./img/list-tools.gif)

 1. Once the tools are listed, you can test out the _WookiepediaTool_.
 Select it, and the tool details will show on the pane next to the tools list, showing the description, as well as an input box for the `query`.
-Enter a query and select **Run Tool**.
+Enter a query, such as "Who is Kay Vess?" and select **Run Tool**.

     ![The result of asking the wookiepedia tool who is kay vess](./img/wookiepedia-tool-call.webp)